vibudh2209/D2/README.md

 Useful tips
 -----------

-- In case you are in hurry and want to select top n molecules after an iteration (for example you are done with 3 iterations and 30 million molecules are left but you do not want to run another iteration, selecting the top 10 million compounds) run: python Prediction_morgan_1024_top_n.py -protein protein_name -it iteration_no -file_path path_to_protein -top_n top_n_molecules
+- In case you are in hurry and want to select top n molecules after an iteration (for example you completed 3 iterations and 30 million molecules are left but you do not want to run another iteration, thus you want to select the predicted top 10 million compounds) run

+          python Prediction_morgan_1024_top_n.py -protein protein_name -it iteration_no -file_path path_to_protein -top_n top_n_molecules